lechnerc77/azd-compatibility-azure-function/README.md

 ### Step 5 - Storing the secret

 We want to store the connection string to our Blob Storage in Azure Key Vault and later access it as a reference from the Azure Function app configuration.
-SO first things first, let us create the secret.
+First things first, let us create the secret.
 As in the previous section there is no pre-defined `bicep` file available, so let us create one.
-TZo do so I created a `security` folder underneath the `corelocal` folder.
+To do so I created a `security` folder underneath the `corelocal` folder.
 Here we place the `bicep` file for the secret:

 ```bicep
 param environmentName string